-The three main types of residency are for retirees, for people with investment income outside the country, and for people who are interested in investing in their own future through a business of some kind.
-The process of obtaining residency and moving to Honduras begins in your home country at the nearest Honduran embassy, and ends here in Honduras by an attorney.
-Costs for obtaining residency and officially moving to Honduras will be about US$2,000, and time to complete varies from a month to a year.
-Meanwhile, you will be permitted to remain in Honduras during this process, by virtue of a passport stamp issued by the embassy or by the Honduran Immigration Department.
+The three main types of residence are for retirees, for people with investment income outside the country, and for people who are interested in investing in their own future through a business of some kind.
+The process of obtaining residence and moving to Honduras varies depending on your nationality, with Canadians having to begin the process at home with the closest Honduran Embassy; Americans can complete their paperwork while in Honduras.
+All applicants are required to use a Honduran attorney to process the residence paperwork.
+Costs for obtaining residence and officially moving to Honduras will be about $2,500 per person, and time to complete varies from about six to nine months depending on the type of application.

 Moving Your Belongings Here

 Communication systems in Honduras are good and improving daily.
-Telephones are available as landline, cell phone, satellite phone, or VoIP.
-Satellite, DSL or dial-up Internet are all also available.
-If you were wondering how to continue to pay your bills back in the U.S. after you move to Honduras, have no fear, because it is all possible via the Internet.
-Just be sure to establish Internet access to all of your banking and financial interests in the U.S. before moving to Honduras.
+Telephones are available as landline, cell phone, satellite phone, or VoIP.Most people take advantage of local cable and internet companies to set-up wireless internet at home.
+If you were wondering how to continue to pay your bills back in the U.S. after you move to Honduras, have no fear, because it is all possible via the internet.
+Just be sure to establish internet access to all of your banking and financial interests in the U.S. before moving to Honduras.
 Both cable and satellite television can also be enjoyed.

 Building and Furnishing Your Home